lizardfoot/12ftladder-ext/README.md

 # 12ftladder-ext

-This is a Chrome extension that redirects a website to the 12 foot ladder proxy.
+This is a Chrome extension that redirects a website to the 12 foot ladder proxy and remove paywalls from news websites.

 https://12ft.io/

 This code is not affilaied with 12ft.io in any way.

 # Installation
 Clone the repo to a local directory